seldon/scrapy/docs/topics/request-response.rst

 max_retry_times
 ---------------

-The meta key is used set retry times per request.
+This meta key is used to set retry times per request.
 When initialized, the :reqmeta:`max_retry_times` meta key takes higher precedence over the :setting:`RETRY_TIMES` setting.